wynnlone/StockSelection/output/readme.txt

-see results and factor ic
+see results for strategy performance and factor ic for analysis